kyscg/kyscg.github.io/_reads/2025books.md

 This conundrum remained unresolved for a few years, and I made my peace with not getting any satisfactory answers for it; accepting it as something that just happens.
 When I was finally taught in high school about how pressure affects temperature (and vice versa), everything suddenly made sense, and I remember how overjoyed I was for a few days at solving this mystery.
 Bill Bryson mentions this exact conundrum in this book, and it only made me wish I read it earlier.

-Out of the many things that I learnt from this book is how carbon is sequestrated by marine animals which use it to make their shells; ultimately ending up as limestone.
+Out of the many things that I learnt from this book is how carbon is sequestered by marine animals which use it to make their shells; ultimately ending up as limestone.
 This locks carbon dioxide out of the atmosphere, preventing the earth from warming up, and facilitating favourable conditions for life on earth.
 I am going to stop here, because I could go on forever about all the cool things I learnt from this book.

 #### 41. [The Body](https://www.google.co.in/books/edition/_/OHuDDwAAQBAJ?) by Bill Bryson <span style="float: right;">`(4.25/5)`</span>